 Signing Up for an Account

-I signed up on my computer, rather than on the phone, because I’d rather not type in a bunch of account information on a tiny keyboard.
-The sign up process takes about 5-10 minutes and you’ll need to provide some basic information – name, address, Social Security, birthday, and some other demographic information.
+I signed up on my computer, rather than on my phone because I’d rather not type in a bunch of account information on a tiny keyboard.
+The sign-up process takes about 5-10 minutes and you’ll need to provide some basic information – name, address, Social Security, birthday, and some other demographic information.

 You’ll also be prompted to link up your bank account and transfer in funds.
 They have support for a lot of major banks (nearly 20) and you’ll be able to log in directly from Robinhood and transfer funds.